 Figure 7: Collection comparison options

 Yes, it’s the “A” word.
 But these audits will benefit you in many tangible ways.
-Robot Space audits are designed to help you find wasted space and keep your disk tidy.
-Here is a partial list of tasks that an audit can perform:
+Robot Space audits are designed to help find wasted space and keep your disk tidy.
+Here is a partial list of tasks that an audit can perform (figure 8):

 Figure 8: Example daily audit cleanup options

-If you don’t want to add additional hardware to your already stretched budget, Robot Space helps you put good housekeeping into practice by automatically deleting old IFS objects, selected output queues by age, and unused save files and reorganizes file data to reclaim disk Space you already own.
+If you don’t want to add additional hardware to your already stretched budget, Robot Space helps you put good housekeeping into practice by selectively deleting old IFS objects, old report spooled files, and unused save files.
+It even reorganizes file data to reclaim disk space you already own.

 Don’t wait for a critical IBM i storage issue to emerge and catch you off-guard.
-Instead, proactively monitor your DASD growth at as granular level as possible to pinpoint disk storage issues using Robot Space.
+Instead, proactively monitor your DASD growth at a granular level to pinpoint disk storage issues using Robot Space.